carleton-spacehogs/bioinformatics-carleton/pages/protocols/week3-fall2022-assembly.md

 **IF YOU ARE WORKING ON A PERSONAL COMPUTER THAT IS OPERATING WINDOWS OR ANOTHER OS:**
 You will need to find a way to connect to a remote server.
 Some Windows machines have a native Terminal now.
 If you don't have one, I recommend installing a [Ubuntu terminal.](https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview)
 If that doesn't work, you can use [PuTTY.](https://www.howtogeek.com/311287/how-to-connect-to-an-ssh-server-from-windows-macos-or-linux/).
-If all else fails, ask Jimmy.
-(Or do that first.)

 #### 2. Opening Terminal
 If you're on a Mac, find and open the Terminal application (it should be in "Applications" in the folder called "Utilities").
 If you're on a PC or other OS, open the window you'll use to ssh into a remote server (like Ubuntu or PuTTY or something similar).